 "Netflix and chill" ranks low, both as a formulaic way of soliciting hookups and as a novelty that's since grown stale.
 For what it's worth, studies have since found the so-called hookup culture is far less prevalent than many—including young people—assumed.
 Millennials might have killed everything from Hooters to the napkin industry, but they haven't managed to kill romance.

-The Horizontal Bop/Polka/Tango/Mambo/Twist and Shout (U.S./U.K. 1989–94) The late 1980s and '90s saw a trend of crafting innuendo by adding "horizontal" in front of dance moves and calling it day.
+The Horizontal Bop/Polka/Tango/Mambo/Twist and Shout (U.S./U.K. 1989–94): The late 1980s and '90s saw a trend of crafting sexual innuendo by adding "horizontal" in front of dance moves and calling it day.

 These two 1960s-"Batman"-sound-effects-style euphemisms are lumped together because they serve the same function, effectively evoking the sounds and motions of noisy, distantly violent sex.
 (See also: boink, bump, pound, hit that, etc.)